tonytins/Sims1Pack/README.md

 ## S1Util

 S1Util is a simple command-line package manager designed to work with the s1pk format.
-At this stage, it provides support for extracting s1pk files.
-Packaging functionality will need to be performed manually for now.
+At this stage, it provides support for extracting files.
+Packaging will need to be performed manually for now.
 Below are the basic usage instructions:

 ### Usage

-To extract an s1pk file, use the following command:
+To extract an ``s1pk`` file, use the following command:

 ```shell
 s1util --file <file_path> --directory <output_directory>